code-computerlove/FE-Components/components/tabs/readme.md

 ## Role, Property, State and TabIndex Attributes

 ### Tab List
-The parent element of the tab buttons should have an `aria-role="tablist"`.
+The parent element of the tab buttons should have an `role="tablist"`.

 ```html
 <div class="tabs__header" role="tablist">